Why Go Solar? [7 Reasons]

 Read our eBook to learn the top 3 energy efficiency home improvements.

 About Laurie Fielder

 Laurie directs VSECU’s statewide VGreen energy savings loan program.
 Previously, she worked for the weatherization program at the Central Vermont Community Action Council (now Capstone), and for a successful residential solar installer.
 She enjoys helping Vermonters learn about efficiency and renewable financing options that maximize the savings of these smart investments.
-She lives in Woodbury with her family and enjoys the outdoors, walking the dog, and boot camp with her colleagues.
+She lives in Woodbury with her family and enjoys the outdoors, walking the dog, and tackling home improvement projects.